IBM-Cloud/ansible-collection-ibm/docs/ibm_space.rst

 Parameters
 ----------

+  org (True, str, None)
+    (Required for new resource) The org this space belongs to

+  auditors (False, list, None)
+    The IBMID of the users who will have auditor role in this space, ex - user@example.com

+  managers (False, list, None)
+    The IBMID of the users who will have manager role in this space, ex - user@example.com

   developers (False, list, None)
     The IBMID of the users who will have developer role in this space, ex - user@example.com